Dev-TechSolutions/StringSessionGeneratorBot/README.md

-# STRING-GENERATOR BOT
+# String-Session Generator Bot

 - This Bot Can Help You To Generate Pyrogram & Telethon String Session.

-- ⚠️ Note : Dont Try To Missuse This Bot.
+- ⚠️ Note : Dont Try To Make Missuse of This Bot.

 ------------
 <h3> Deploy to Heroku </h3>